GabyUSTC/lds-homepage/content/authors/yiyanxu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Yiyan Xu is a Master student in LDS, where she is supervised by Prof. Fuli Feng.
-Her research interest lies in Recommender Systems and Diffusion Models.
+Yiyan Xu is a third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where she is supervised by Prof. Fuli Feng.
+Her research interests include recommender system, generative recommendation, personalized content generation, and diffusion models.